-Looking at Vance Jennings now, no one would guess that the tough-as-nails building contractor once suffered a broken heart.
-Twelve years has blunted the pain of the breakup with his high school sweetheart, but not the memory.
-Until she shows up on his doorstep asking for a second chance.
+No one would guess that tough-as-nails building contractor Vance Jennings once suffered a broken heart.
+Though the pain has subsided over the last twelve years, the memory is still just as fresh.
+Even fresher when she shows up on his doorstep asking for a second chance.

 It takes only a kiss, a caress, to bring back the explosive passion they once shared.
 But if Shayla can’t find a way to break through the bitter walls around his heart, it just might destroy them both.
 Again.